ecampana/borrow-my-style/README.md

 An important point to keep in mind is choosing a model that furthers the company's' goals.
 We would like to help lenders understand which fashion items they should make available to other people.
 Two metrics worth considering are **precision** and **recall**.
 The higher the precision the fewer the number of false positives (i.e. classes of no interest which were predicted to be of interest) while the higher the recall the smaller the chances an item of interest is predicted to be of no interest.

 We prefer the recall value to be as large as possible for the high and moderate performing inventory because we would like to find as many of them as possible.
 These will be the fashion items that have the potential to bring in greater revenue for both the client company and lender.
 Unfortunately, the higher the recall score the lower the precision will be.
 In our case, we do not necessarily need precision to be relatively large.
 The consequence of this will mean having additional unpopular apparel on the website, but the company will not actuallly incur any monetary loss only potential loss.

+Precision and Recall are used for the model selection and evaluation.
+Those values are also cross-validated for robustness.

 ## Precision vs Recall